allanabraham10/Udacity_DS_NanoDegree/Capstone/README.md

 ## Conclusion
 The LGBM Classifier not only scored the highest f1-score with 0.58 which is the metric we have chosen to analyze the performance on test data, but also scored the highest accuracy.
 Therefore, I used this model to find the factors that can predict whether or not a customer will complete an offer.

-After fine tuning the model, I found that the top 3 most important features that impacts a customer completing an offer is the time taken to act on it, the customer's income and the year the customer became a member.
+After fine tuning the model, I found that the top 3 most important features that impacts a customer completing an offer is the time taken to act on it, the customer's income and their age.

 ## Medium Article
 For a more detailed version on the project, please visit https://medium.com/@pa.allan10/starbucks-rewards-mobile-app-a-udacity-capstone-project-5e4a7451667a